nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 2.11 Displaying Pie Chart of Class Distribution: `pie`

 Creates a pie chart showing the distribution of students in each class.
-This feature allows tuition center administrators to quickly visualize the number of students in each class, helping them efficiently allocate class sizes.
+This feature allows private tutors to quickly visualize the number of students in each class, helping them efficiently allocate class sizes.

 **[Command Format](#command-format):** `pie`